-Sports Fixtures
+Sports fixtures

-Sports fixtures are finalised in the first week of each term and go live for parents to see on our sports fixtures site known as SOCS.

-sport.sidcot.org.uk

-All fixture details can be found on SOCS.
-When the team is selected you will be able to view it using the Password TeamSidcot.
-A hard copy of the fixture and team list is also posted on the notice boards in the Sports Centre and in each Games and PE Lesson when there is a fixture approaching the Sports department ensure the children know all the important details including venues, times and the required kit.
+Sports fixtures are finalised in the first week of each term and go live for parents to see on our sports fixtures site which can be accessed via sport.sidcot.org.uk and in each Games and PE Lesson.
+When there is a fixture approaching the Sports department ensure the children know all the important details including venues, times and the required kit.